bcgov/smk/README.md

 *A versatile and lightweight toolkit for building a simple web map.*

-*SMK* is designed to make it easy to integrate a map into a web application.
+Simple Map Kit (SMK) is designed to make it easy to integrate a map into a web application.

+Simple Map Kit is not an application itself; it's a JavaScript library that can be added to a web page that, in combination with an SMK configuration file, adds mapping functionality.

+# Basic SMK Application

-The application needs to include one `<script>` tag to load the library, define a single `<div>` tag to contain the map, and call one method to initialize the map.
-There is no other code for the application to write, the map functionality is defined completely by a JSON configuration structure.
+An SMK application needs to include one `<script>` tag to load the library, define a single `<div>` tag to contain the map, and call one method to initialize the map.
+No other code needs to be written for the application; map functionality is defined in a JSON configuration file, though custom functionality can be added with additional code.

-Here is an example of a complete HTML page that uses SMK to show a map:
+Here is an example of an HTML page that uses SMK to show a map:

 ```html
 <!DOCTYPE html>